Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 Falling on the valley of the despair will lead you to nowhere, so remember to be en calm, everything, one day, will be solved, you just need to keep trying with patience.
 ****
-> Every problem on this world may have a solution, the patience one are the ones to fix them. (me again)
+> Every problem on this world may have a solution, the ones with patience are the ones to fix them. (me again)

 ---
 ### Impostor syndrom may not go